JesseMasselink/WV_Chatbot_0.1/README.md

 ```

 ## Troubleshooting
-If you encounter issues with installing Python or setting up the virtual environment, ensure that you have the correct permissions and try running commands with sudo (on Linux) or Run as Administrator (on Windows).
+If you encounter issues with installing Python or setting up the virtual environment, ensure that you have the correct permissions and try running commands with 'sudo' (on Linux) or 'Run as Administrator' (on Windows).

 If the virtual environment doesn't activate or gives errors, try deleting the WVenv folder and following the steps again.